 Individuals who work in any laboratory that handles infectious substances are at risk of exposure to the substances and agents present in the laboratory.
-According to the Public Health Agency of Canada, laboratory-acquired infections (LAIs) are not uncommon; reported LAIs in the United States between 1979 and 2004 were 2,156 infections, with 17 confirmed deaths.
-Reported LAI in North America between 2000 and 2009 were 81 exposures with 34 confirmed LAIs with 3 fatalities.
-These figures are believed to be significantly low due to underreporting.
-Additionally, only about 20% of LAIs can be attributed to any known, single exposure event.
+According to the Public Health Agency of Canada, laboratory-acquired infections (LAIs) are not uncommon; in Canada from 2016 to 2019 247 exposure incidents were reported.
+In 2020, 42 exposure incidents involving 57 individuals were reported to Canada's Laboratory Incident Notification Canada surveillance system with none of them resulting in a confirmed or suspected LAI.